 You won’t walk in on a wedding at this place -- it’s all about the wine.
 The location is a high mountain ridge with dramatic views.
 The name of one of their wines, “Hardscrabble” gives a clue as to the terroir.
-Open Wednesday through Sunday, April through November; weekends only through the winter.
-Closed some holidays
+Open Friday through Monday.
+Closed some holidays.

 Glen Manor Vineyards

 Only five miles from the entrance to Skyline Drive, this fourth generation mountain-side farm produced the 2012 Virginia Governor's Cup winner with their 2009 Hodder Hill Bordeaux-styled red blend.
 Open Wednesday through Sunday, April through November.
 December through March, open Friday, Saturday and Sunday only.

 Naked Mountain Vineyard

 Home of great Chardonnay and those wonderful winter weekend Lasagna Lunches.
 Great views from the tasting room and deck.
 Open daily year round.
 Closed some holidays.

 Huntly, VA | (540) 635-9398